Andrew is an associate working across both the business crime, and the serious and general crime sectors.

 Prior to joining BCL, Andrew was a paralegal at a City law firm where he was involved in a large-scale SFO prosecution concerning Euribor.
 He also gained experience in general crime cases involving firearms, sexual offences and assault.
 In the context of professional discipline, he also gained exposure to GMC, HCPC, BSB and police misconduct proceedings.

 Andrew graduated with a degree in history from the University of London, before subsequently converting to law, being called to the Bar by Gray’s Inn and completing the LPC.
-Andrew began his training contract at BCL in September 2021.
+Andrew began his training contract at BCL in September 2021 and later qualified March 2023.

 - The Honourable Society of Gray’s Inn